Justices, Candidates, and Military Technology

 Transcript

-You're lucky too, because you're here to get some wisdom from Victor Davis Hansen, who is the Martin and Ely Anderson Senior Fellow at the Hoover Institution and the Wayna Marshabuski Distinguished Fellow in History at Hillsdale College.
+You're lucky, too, because you're here to get some wisdom from Victor Davis Hansen, who is the Martin and Ely Anderson Senior Fellow at the Hubert Institution and the Wayna Mashabuski Distinguished Fellow in History at Hillsdale College.

 I'll tell you a little more about it later in the episode.